esteluk/caremeter/README.markdown

 Stuff-o-meter
 =============

-This version of the app lacks drawables vumeter_1 and vumeter_2, which can not be included here as a result of their license restrictions.
+This version of the app lacks drawables vumeter_1 and vumeter_2, which are not included due to license restrictions.

 Requirements
 ------------

-Presently only runs on Froyo.
+Runs on Android 1.5+

 Build instructions
 ------------------

-Import into Eclipse as project with ADT installed. ...
-Profit!
+Import into Eclipse as project with ADT installed.